-The Chief Financial Officer is a key member of the "Alliance Leadership Team" (ALT) and "Alliance Management Team" (AMT), which are the most senior officer bodies charged with the leadership of the Council.
-That role includes helping to develop and implement strategies to resource and deliver the Council's strategic objectives sustainably and in the public interest.

-- ➤ The Chief Financial Officer is involved in and able to bring influence to bear on all material business decisions to ensure the immediate and longer-term implications, opportunities and risks are considered, and alignment with the Council's overall financial strategy achieved. - ➤ High Peak Borough Councils financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government. - ➤ The Council, along with Alliance partner Staffordshire Moorlands District Council, has established a joint venture partnership with Ansa a subsidiary of Cheshire East Council to deliver waste collection, street cleaning, grounds maintenance and fleet management services.
+- The Chief Financial Officer is a key member of the "Alliance Leadership Team" (ALT) and "Alliance Management Team" (AMT), which are the most senior officer bodies charged with the leadership of the Council.
+That role includes helping to develop and implement strategies to resource and deliver the Council's strategic objectives sustainably and in the public interest. - ➤ The Chief Financial Officer is involved in and able to bring influence to bear on all material business decisions to ensure the immediate and longer-term implications, opportunities and risks are considered, and alignment with the Council's overall financial strategy achieved. - High Peak Borough Councils financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government. - ➤ The Council, along with Alliance partner Staffordshire Moorlands District Council, has established a joint venture partnership with Ansa a subsidiary of Cheshire East Council to deliver waste collection, street cleaning, grounds maintenance and fleet management services.
+The collaborative arrangement has been assessed to be a joint operation and therefore is consolidated into the single entity financial statements of High Peak Borough Council. - The Council, along with Alliance partner Staffordshire Moorlands District Council, has established a joint venture partnership with Norse - a subsidiary of Norfolk County Council to deliver housing repairs, capital projects and facilities management services.
 The collaborative arrangement has been assessed to be a joint operation and therefore is consolidated into the single entity financial statements of High Peak Borough Council.